python/mypy/docs/source/generics.rst

 or ``bytes``.
 Regular expressions can be based on a string or a bytes pattern.

-A type variable may not have both a value restriction and an upper bound (see :ref:`type-variable-upper-bound`).
+A type variable may not have both a value restriction and an upper bound.

 Note that you may come across :py:data:`~typing.AnyStr` imported from :py:mod:`typing`.
 This feature is now deprecated, but it means the same